 - What is clienteling?

-- How is clienteling and customer service different?
+- What is the difference between clienteling and customer service?

 - What are the benefits of clienteling and its relevance during COVID-19?